HOME -> DIRECTORY -> REFERENCE -> SMALLPRESSWORK.HTML

 If it still raises the roller about 1/16" of an inch - or the thickness of two heavy-weight business cards, you could still be okay on that press.
 If not, the truck may need some more tape.
 I generally use 12-24" tape on each truck, depending upon the press and the difference between the roller and truck diameters - and the height of the rails on the press I'm working on. (see note below)

 But do be careful about applying so much tape that the roller does not roll over the form with enough pressure.
 You may need to increase spring tension if the roller isn't being pulled to the form with enough force to lay ink on the entire form.

 If none of this works for you - and if you are still encountering inking problems - rollers too low, slurring of the type or uneven inking, the solution may be to use a set of Roller Bearers.
 These are essentially "support rails" for your rollers.

 Note: Some ill-informed and inexperienced printers believe that the trucks and rollers should be the exact same diameter and should match some oem "specification".
 But, from my experience - particularly with the Kelsey presses, I have found variations in the height of the rails between presses - and sometimes even between opposite sides of one press.

-For that reason, I have decided that the only way to accurately adjust the height of the ink rollers is to adjust the trucks individually to match the press they're on - and a $1 roll of tape and a little bit of time is the perfect way to do that.
+For that reason, I have decided that the only way to accurately adjust the height of the ink rollers is to measure with a flat bar and adjust the trucks individually to match the press they're on - and a $2 roll of Black Vinyl Electrical tape and a little bit of time is the perfect way to do that.